specialCong/WalmartUIAutomationTest/README.md

 ### Run the project:
 -    Select the test class in com.walmart.testcase.
-There are 2 classes avaiable -NewTestPassForMac.java(Expect to pass all 5 test, only for Mac) -NewTestPassForWindows.java(Expect to pass all 5 test, only for Windows)
+There are 2 classes avaiable
+	-    NewTestPassForMac.java(Expect to pass all 5 test, only for Mac)
+	-    NewTestPassForWindows.java(Expect to pass all 5 test, only for Windows)
 -    Run as TestNG

 ### Problem Statement/Requirement: